palewire/first-news-app/docs/index.rst

 ----------------------

 Unless something is wrong with your computer, there should be a way to open a window that lets you type in commands.
-Operating systems give this function slightly different names, but they all have some form of it, and there are alternative programs you can install as well.
+Different operating systems give this tool slightly different names, but they all have some form of it, and there are alternative programs you can install as well.

-On Windows this can be done by opening the "command prompt."
+On Windows you can find the command-line interface by opening the "command prompt."
 Here are instructions for `Windows 8 <http://windows.microsoft.com/en-us/windows/command-prompt-faq#1TC=windows-8>`_ and `earlier versions <http://windows.microsoft.com/en-us/windows-vista/open-a-command-prompt-window>`_.
-On an Apple desktops, this can be done by opening the `"Terminal" application
+On an Apple desktops, you open the `"Terminal" application
 <http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line>`_.
 Ubuntu Linux
-uses the same name, also calling its default program `Terminal
+comes with a program of the `same name
 <http://askubuntu.com/questions/38162/what-is-a-terminal-and-how-do-i-open-and-use-it>`_.

 Text editor
 -----------

-A program like Microsoft Word, which can do all sorts of formatting like change the size and color of words, is not what we're talking about.
-Do not try to use it.
+A program like Microsoft Word, which can do all sorts of text formatting like change the size and color of words, is not what you need.
+Do not try to use it below.

-You need a program that works with simple `"plain text" files <https://en.wikipedia.org/wiki/Text_file>`_, capable of editing documents containing Python code, HTML markup and other languages without dressing them up.
-They are easy to find.
-Some of the fancy ones cost money, but I'm going to recommend you start out with a free options.
+You need a program that works with simple `"plain text" files <https://en.wikipedia.org/wiki/Text_file>`_, and is therefore capable of editing documents containing Python code, HTML markup and other languages without dressing them up by adding anything extra.
+Such programs are easy to find and some of the best ones are free, including those below.

 For Windows, I recommend installing `Notepad++ <http://notepad-plus-plus.org/>`_.
 For Apple computers, try `TextWrangler <http://www.barebones.com/products/textwrangler/download.html>`_.
-In Ubuntu Linux stick with the pre-installed `gedit <https://help.ubuntu.com/community/gedit>`_ text editor.
+In Ubuntu Linux you can stick with the pre-installed `gedit <https://help.ubuntu.com/community/gedit>`_ text editor.

 Git and GitHub
 --------------